awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-connecting-application.md

 1. Create a JMS pooled connection factory for the message producer using your broker's endpoint and then call the `createConnection` method against the factory\.
 **Note**
-For an active/standby broker for high availability, Amazon MQ provides two ActiveMQ Web Console URLs, but only one URL is active at a time\.
+For an active/standby broker, Amazon MQ provides two ActiveMQ Web Console URLs, but only one URL is active at a time\.
 Likewise, Amazon MQ provides two endpoints for each wire\-level protocol, but only one endpoint is active in each pair at a time\.
 The `-1` and `-2` suffixes denote a redundant pair\.
 For more information, see [Amazon MQ Broker Architecture](amazon-mq-broker-architecture.md)\)\.
 For wire\-level protocol endpoints, you can allow your application to connect to either endpoint by using the [Failover Transport](http://activemq.apache.org/failover-transport-reference.html)\.

    ```